Top 12 closing techniques (With examples, how-tos, and scenarios)

 Sales closing is much more than simply signing on the dotted line or collecting payment for a product or service.
 For B2B sales organizations, in particular, it is the strategic stage of the sales cycle when the customer agrees to the proposed (and often heavily negotiated) deal terms and signs a contract.

 But sellers often inadvertently underestimate what it takes to reach the sales closing stage and fumble the deal in the eleventh hour.
 This is especially true for B2B sales teams, who must get that final green light from, on average, 6 to 10 decision-makers.
-The fact that sales cycles are 21% longer, with win rates 2% lower today compared to 2020, means that closing a deal has become even more difficult in recent years.

 By leveraging the right technique at just the right time, sellers can nail the sales closing stage.
 Rather than taking an aimless or overly pushy approach to sales closing, salespeople who have effective tactics in their back pockets can consistently close more deals at a faster pace.